liuxjep/iam/quickstart.md

 If you are new to using IAM, check out the following documentation to understand more about the features, concepts, and components of the access management system:

 * [IBM Cloud Identity and Access Management](/docs/iam?topic=iam-iamoverview) provides a quick overview of what IAM is in {{site.data.keyword.Bluemix_notm}}, the available features, and links to available CLI and API docs.
-* [IAM concepts](/docs/iam?topic=iam-iamoverview) outlines the high-level concepts in IAM that can help you understand the different components as you get started.
 * [IAM access](/docs/iam?topic=iam-userroles) gives a more in-depth review of how access management works by using access policies.